 But that doesn’t mean we should stop trying to be heard and to be helpful.

 I have better luck with the latter–in times of distress, I look for ways to be helpful.
-In fact, I very rarely discuss my politics or personhood in a concerted way, because I assume that there are other people out there who can say better whatever it is I’m feeling.
+In fact, I very rarely discuss my personhood in a concerted way, because I assume that there are other people out there who can say better whatever it is I’m feeling.

 This time though, the events of the month just seemed too huge for silence.
 Add to that the events of the year–the school shootings, the ongoing police brutality against black lives, the misogyny–and I was about to implode.